oneapi-src/oneDPL/documentation/library_guide/overview.rst

 * The definition of lambda functions used with parallel algorithms should not depend on preprocessor macros that makes it different for the host and the device.
 Otherwise, the behavior is undefined.
 * When used within DPC++ kernels or transferred to/from a device, a container class can only hold objects whose type meets DPC++ requirements for use in kernels and for data transfer, respectively.
+* Calling the API that throws exception is not allowed within callable objects passed to an algorithm.

 Known Limitations
 =================